babel/babel-preset-env/README.md

 }
 ```

-Or, you can use `"node": "current"` to only include the necessary polyfills and transforms for the node version that you use to run babel:
+For convenience, you can use `"node": "current"` to only include the necessary polyfills and transforms for the Node.js version that you use to run Babel:

 ```json
 {
   "presets": [